triciasawyer/Reading-notes-401/class-16.md

 ## Additional Questions

-Looking ahead at this module’s course schedule, What do you look forward to learning?
+**Looking ahead at this module’s course schedule, What do you look forward to learning?**

-What are your learning goals after reading and reviewing the class README?
+**What are your learning goals after reading and reviewing the class README?**
+To get familair with the cloud and containers.

 ## Things I want to know more about